pretaweb/merge206/README.md

 ### 1.2 (2017-10-06)
 - Add keys option to determine when a request should be merged with another
+- Add datetime format option if not using apache

 ### 1.1 (2017-6-8)